What is the WOD?

 Can I just come and work out on my own?

-Yes, but only if you are a current member, and only during open gym or other class times by checking in with the coach present and following a few of the HOUSE RULES.
+Yes, but only during “Open Gym” times by checking in with the coach present and following a few of the HOUSE RULES.
+Check the schedule here.

 I can’t do CrossFit because I have back problems and/or knee problems.